Associate Professor of Political Science, Stanford University (2008 – present)

 Stephen Macedo’s Diversity and Distrust: Civic Education in a Multicultural Democracy (Cambridge: Harvard University Press, 1999) in Philosophy in Review Vol. 20 (6) (December 2000): 430-1.

-“Civil Society” with Brian Coyne, an entry in The Encyclopedia of American Governance, Stephen Schechter, ed., under review, MacMillan Press.
+“Civil Society” with Brian Coyne, an entry in the forthcoming Encyclopedia of American Governance, Stephen Schechter, ed., MacMillan Press.

 “Not Very Giving,” op-ed, New York Times, September 4, 2013.